 Longevity: 12-15 Years

-Beagles are small, sturdy, and love to use their strong sense of smell to run around and hunt.
+Beagles are small and sturdy and love to use their strong sense of smell to run around and hunt.
 As pack dogs, Beagles love to be in the company of other dogs and people.
-They can be very independent, so they’ll need a patient owner and a creative training environment.
-With a tendency for silliness and happy nature, Beagles can provide great companionship and unparalleled loyalty.